 The Cambridge Chop House – Cambridge

-I’ve finally made it!
+I have finally made it!

-The Cambridge Chop House has an absolutely stellar reputation for being one of the highest quality sources for meat cuts in Cambridge and I’ve been dying to try this place for some time.
+The ‘Cambridge Chop House’ has an absolutely stellar reputation in the city for being one of the highest quality sources for meat cuts and I have been dying to visit for some time.

-Offering a unique selection of different steaks ranging from the classic rib eye and fillet steaks to the less mainstream butler, tomahawk, and Japanese Wagyu cuts – any meat-headed carnivore is going to be completely spoiled for choice.
+Offering a unique selection of different steaks, ranging from the classic rib eye and fillet steaks, to the less mainstream butler, tomahawk, and Japanese Wagyu cuts – any meat-headed carnivore is going to be completely spoiled for choice.

 The Cambridge Chop House is thoroughly charming and perfectly decorated to reflect the nature of the historic centre of Cambridge.
 Everything has a real traditional feel and has been tastefully presented.
+This is a tourist’s dream.

 Note: The huge bone behind the bar.

 The restaurant has a selection of beers on draft, including a couple of kegs behind the bar.
-I noticed the locally made Smokevurks by Brewboard on tap, as well as a zesty IPA.
-There was also a hilariously named The Badgers Nadgers by the Papworth Brewery.
+I noticed ‘Smokevurks’ by local Harston-based brewery ‘Brewboard’, as well as an intriguing zesty IPA that caught my eye.
+There is also a hilariously named ‘The Badgers Nadgers’ by the ‘Papworth Brewery’ that made me chuckle.

 Cauliflower and cheese